btc-c0der/dmc-propaganda/README.md

-# DMC Propaganda - G;RADIO Framework Implementation
+# DMC Propaganda - Marketing Campaign Management System

-A professional-grade web application for DMC Propaganda from Campinas SP, Brasil using the G;RADIO framework with micro modules architecture and test-driven development.
+A professional-grade web application for DMC Propaganda from Campinas SP, Brasil using FastAPI and Gradio with a modular architecture and MongoDB database.

 ## Project Overview

 This project provides a comprehensive marketing campaign management system for DMC Propaganda, implementing:

-- Micro-modules architecture for scalable code organization
+- FastAPI backend with MongoDB database
-- Test-driven development approach
+- Gradio web interface for intuitive user experience
-- RESTful API design patterns
+- Advanced marketing analytics models in Python
-- JWT-based authentication & authorization
+- RESTful API with JWT authentication & authorization
 - Comprehensive client and campaign management
 - Educational tools for children through the Kids Bless initiative